gizatechxyz/giza-cli/docs/examples/full_transpilation.md

 +mod input;
 ```

-Now lets create the `input.cairo` file.
+Now let's create the `input.cairo` file.
 For this we are going to take the example data that we used to train the model and we are going to convert it to Cairo tensors.
 In cairo the tensors that contains `floats` are represented as `FP16x16` numbers, so we need to convert the data to this format.

 ```python